-Laura Taylor joined BBSW in 2015 while concurrently attending the University of California, Davis School of Law.
+Laura Fernandez joined BBSW in 2015 while concurrently attending the University of California, Davis School of Law.
 Since joining BBSW, Laura has spent the majority of her time working for the group within BBSW that provides regulatory services to the first three Community Choice Aggregation (CCA) programs in California: Marin Clean Energy, Sonoma Clean Power Authority and Lancaster Choice Energy.
 In this role, Laura has worked to further the interests of the CCAs related to transportation electrification and energy efficiency programs.

 Laura also provides legal and regulatory services to the California Municipal Utilities Association as well as to a coalition of California’s smallest publicly owned electric utilities.
 She provides advocacy and reporting services on matters before the California Air Resources Board (CARB), California Public Utilities Commission, California Energy Commission, the Federal Energy Regulatory Commission and the California Independent System Operator.